DSAtestsite/DSAtestsite.github.io/_pages/home.md

     btn_class: "btn--primary"
 ---
 <a class="btn btn--padding btn--padded">WE ORGANIZE...</a>
 to build workplace democracy, demand a right to housing, confront immigration detention profiteers, stand up to Amazon, ensure a just transition, and fight fascism.
+DSA’s membership is currently the largest in our history, with approximately 70,000 national members and growing every day.
+Our organization is ever-evolving to confront the challenges presented by capitalism, fascism, and systemic inequality.

 <a href="#" class="btn btn--inverse btn--thick">Learn more about us.</a>